|

 significance is

-that with GSM phones, you can easily take our your SIM and put in into
+that with GSM phones, you can easily take out your SIM card and put in

 another GSM phone, or you can put a SIM card from another carrier into